hatfieldlibrary/DSpace/README.md

 ## 5.5 Deployment Repo

-This repo contains a copy of DSpace 5.5 that is being prepared for deployment.
-It contains updated REST and authentication classes and configuration.
-The v5.5 tag contains only essential additions, no WU-specific customization to the xmlui.
+This repo contains DSpace 5.5 that is prepared for deployment.

+It contains our dspace-rest implementation changes, authentication plugins, and configuration.

+The v5.5 tag contains only the essential stuff, with no WU-specific customization to the xmlui.
 (This can be used later to create a simplified xmlui for use by administrators.)

 The master branch contains updates for our current WU design.

 See commits to check out the file changes.